moorepants/dissertation/physicalparameters.rst

 found in the same fashion as the elbow and shoulder angles, which the lesser restrcition that the thigh abduction angle is zero.

+.. todo:: detail the yeadon method more and add Chris's diagrams

 .. _figHuman:

 .. figure:: figures/physicalparameters/human.png